Heart Attacks

 Stopping healthy cells from self-destructing

-Scientists from WEHI and the University of Melbourne have developed a world-first compound that keeps cells alive and functioning when they would otherwise die.
+Australian scientists have developed a world-first compound that keeps cells alive and functioning when they otherwise would have died

 Are declines in cardiovascular disease mortality ending?

-Since the 1970s, cases of people dying from heart disease and stroke have fallen.
-But University of Melbourne research finds signs that this decline is slowing.
+Since the 1970s, the number of people dying because of heart disease and stroke has fallen.
+But there are worrying signs that this decline is slowing in countries like Australia

 World-first test could predict your risk of a heart attack